 What does endorsing the GSDG mean?

-Who can endorse the GSDG?
+Who should endorse the GSDG?

-Mayors and leaders supporting the GSDG
+Global leaders supporting the GSDG

 Janette Sadik-Khan and Skye Duncan with (from left to right) Michael Bloomberg, United Nations Special Envoy for Cities and Climate Change and former mayor of New York City, Luis Alberto Moreno, president of the Inter-American Development Bank (IDB), and Enrique Peñalosa, Mayor of Bogotá.